andres-lowrie/lang/docs/content/docs/functions/_index.md

 => 'Finish list'
 ```

-The function `log_a_thing` has 2 signatures declared: One where anything can be
+The function `log_a_thing` has 2 signatures declared: One where 1 function can
-passed into it and another that accepts a list of anythings.
+be passed into it and another that accepts a list of functions

 When _lang_ sees you define a function with multiple signatures, it will then
 assume that you've covered all the signatures you want to accept so if you call